Burlington, New Jersey

 Burlington is a city situated on the banks of the Delaware River in Burlington County, in the U.S. state of New Jersey.
 It is a suburb of Philadelphia.
 As of the 2020 United States census, the city's population was 9,743, a decrease of 177 (−1.8%) from the 9,920 recorded at the 2010 census, which in turn reflected an increase of 184 (+1.9%) from the 9,736 counted in the 2000 census.
-The city, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+The city, and all of Burlington County, is a part of the Philadelphia metropolitan area.

 Burlington was first incorporated on October 24, 1693, and was reincorporated by Royal charter on May 7, 1733.
 After American independence, the city was incorporated by the State of New Jersey on December 21, 1784.
 On March 14, 1851, the city was reincorporated and enlarged with portions of the surrounding township.

 Burlington was originally the county seat of Burlington County.
 In 1796, in response to the growth of population to the east away from the Delaware River, the county seat was moved to Mount Holly Township, a more central location.

 History

 The council of West Jersey Proprietors purchased roughly 30 mi of riverfront land in 1676 from the Lenape Native Americans.
 Burlington was founded on part of that land by English settlers (primarily Quakers) in 1677.
 It served as the capital of the province until 1702, when West Jersey and East Jersey were combined into a single Crown Colony.

 Burlington takes its name (including the county name) from the town of Bridlington, England of which Burlington was a district.
 It is now amalgamated into the larger Bridlington town.

 The Quakers formally established their congregation in 1678.
 Initially, they met in private homes; between 1683 and 1687, Francis Collings constructed a hexagonal meeting house of brick.
 Over the next century, the membership grew substantially and a larger building was needed.
 The present meeting house on High Street was built in 1783 in front of the old meeting house and cemetery.
 The cemetery predated the first building.
 A tablet commemorates that the Lenape chief King Ockanickon, a loyal friend of the English settlers, was buried here in 1681.
 The oldest gravestone is inscribed "D.B.
 1726."
 Many notable Quakers are buried here.

 One of the oldest buildings in Burlington is known as the Revell House.
 Originally built in 1685 for George Hutchinson, it stood on East Pearl Street.
 The property was purchased by Thomas Revell, one of the original Anglo-European settlers.
 Local tradition associates this house with the young Benjamin Franklin, who received gingerbread from the household while traveling from Boston to Philadelphia.

-In the early 20th century, the house was purchased by the Annis Stockton Chapter of the DAR for use as their clubhouse.
+In the early 20th century, the house was purchased by the Annis Stockton Chapter of the Daughters of the American Revolution for use as their clubhouse.
 The Colonial Burlington Foundation acquired and restored it in the 1950s.